Huntstown and Littlepace: Location and access

+Located to the south of the River Tolka, the N3 national route sits on the northern boundary of the townlands of Huntstown and Littlepace.
+To the east, Huntstown borders the community of Blakestown and Blanchardstown and, to the west, Littlepace is bordered by County Meath.
+Ongar lies to the south of both townlands.

-The district is approximately 14.3 km from Dublin city.
-It is 4 miles north-west of the M50 motorway.
+The area is approximately 14 km from Dublin city and 6 kilometers north-west of the M50 motorway.
 Dublin Bus route 70 connects it to the city centre and Dunboyne.
-Route 39A connects it to Baggot Street and UCD.
+Route 39A connects it to Baggot Street and University College Dublin (UCD).
 Route 270 goes to the Blanchardstown Shopping Centre.
-Two railway stations are nearby: Clonsilla railway station and Hansfield.
-Clonsilla train station provides commuter services to and from the city centre going to Pearse and Connolly Station.
-Trains from Hansfield station travel to Dublin Docks primarily.
+The two nearest railway stations are Clonsilla railway station and Hansfield railway station.

 History

 The area was developed during the housing boom in Ireland.
 It is located near a major Kepak Meats plant, Facebook Data Centre and Damastown Industrial Estate.
 Littlepace stud farm is also nearby.
-Before the area was developed for housing, it was known as a hunting ground, with some estates and a park named in tribute.
+Before the area was developed for housing, it was known as a hunting ground, with some estates and a park named to reflect this.
 The Huntstown/Littlepace parish was founded in 1981, and formed from the Blakestown parish, which formed from the parish of Corduff in 1979.

-On 1 January 2005, Littlepace was struck by a small tornado, which caused damage to a number of houses and parked vehicles.
-The damage caused was reported to have cost over 20,000 euros.
+On 1 January 2005, a "mini tornado" caused damage to a number of houses and parked vehicles in the area.

-Community facilities
+Amenities

 There are two churches of the Roman Catholic Church in the suburb, which constitutes its own parish: